sahilsharma17/Cryptode/README.md

 # Cryptode
-Image encryption and decryption application using java language in Android studio
+Text encryption and decryption application using java language in Android studio
 #work on progress